NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_e.md

     ```

-4. Convert to PKCS12 Format
+4. Convert to PKCS12 Format:

     Export the certificate and private key to PKCS12 format: